Matías Soto (tennis)

 Matías Soto (born 27 April 1999) is a Chilean tennis player.

-Soto has a career high ATP singles ranking of No. 525 achieved on 15 August 2022.
-He also has a career high ATP doubles ranking of No. 290 achieved on 6 March 2023.
+He has a career high ATP singles ranking of world No. 240 and a doubles ranking of No. 102, achieved in August 2025.
+He is currently the No. 5 player from Chile.

+Soto represents Chile at the Davis Cup.

+He played college tennis at Baylor University.

+Career

 Soto made his ATP main draw debut in doubles at the 2023 Chile Open after receiving a wildcard with Thiago Seyboth Wild, where he notched his first career ATP tour-level win in doubles, and after two more wins, he reached his first career ATP doubles final.
 As a result he reached the top 300 in the doubles rankings.

-Soto has been nominated to represent Chile at the Davis Cup on multiple occasions, but he has not participated in a match yet.
-He also played college tennis at Baylor University.
+He also received a wildcard for the 2024 Chile Open this time partnering Orlando Luz, another Brazilian where he reached his second doubles final.
+At the same tournament, he also received a wildcard for the singles qualifying competition.

+In March 2025, Soto won three back-to-back Challenger doubles titles in Santiago, Asunción and in Concepción, Chile partnering American Vasil Kirkov.
+At the last tournament in Chile he also reached the semifinals in singles.